 The main reason for propagating daylilies from seed is hybridization.
 Daylilies cross pollinate very easily and can result in some very interesting results.
 If you grow your own hybrids from seed, it’s possible to have some truly unique (and possibly very valuable) daylilies in your garden.

 To cross pollinate, just pick two parent plants with traits you’d like to see combined.
-With a cotton swab or painter’s brush, gently brush the pollen off the stamen of one plant’s flowers and deposit on the pistil of another plant.
+With a cotton swab or painter’s brush, gently brush the pollen off the stamen of one plant’s flowers and deposit it on the pistil of another plant.
 Mark the flowers with the deposited pollen to make sure you don’t accidentally pick them.
 Let the flower fade naturally – there’s about a 50% chance that it will develop into a seed pod.

 Harvesting Daylily Seeds